 Col Sreejith scoffed, “Yup, can’t trust him on this.
 Digging a 300 m tunnel in this terrain is not an easy job either.
 I doubt it’d be usable after 2-3 rain showers or winter snow.”

 “If we set up ambushes, we’ll need 6-7 platoons to cover all four routes.
-Pakis have a good line of sight on major part of atleast two routes.
+Pakis have a good line of sight on major parts of at least two routes.
 We’ll need to keep them distracted while we set up ambushes.”

 “Just a recon team Sir?”
-Maj Dhanoa asked with some confusion in his voice.
+Maj Dhanoa asked with some hesitance in his voice.

 “Yes, they’ll confirm the presence of terrorists and their exact coordinates.
-I am calling HQ to ask whether we can use their new Herons for some fun and profit.
+I am calling HQ to ask whether we can use their new Herons for some fun.
 Just in case, keep some teams ready for ambush too.
 We may need to use them if this doesn’t work.”